 Edinburgh is a city with many museums.
-One of the least well known is the superb Museum of Fire in the old fire station on the ground floor of Lothian and Borders Fire and Rescue Service Headquarters building in Lauriston Place, which can be found about a quarter of a mile south of Edinburgh Castle.
+One of the least well known is the superb Museum of Fire in the old fire station in Lauriston Place, which can be found about a quarter of a mile south of Edinburgh Castle.

 While the building it occupies is hard to miss, the only hint of the museum itself is provided by glimpses through the windows in the large doors of a row of magnificently preserved historical fire engines.
 The building is listed, so prominent signs advertising the presence of the museum cannot be erected: and as a result it is quite likely that there are people who pass by on their way into work every day who would simply look at you blankly if you asked them about the Museum of Fire.

 The Museum of Fire tells the story of the oldest municipal fire brigade in the United Kingdom.
 The Edinburgh Fire Establishment was formed in 1824 under James Braidwood, a man who pioneered a scientific approach to fire fighting and placed great emphasis on the training of his firefighters.
 Within weeks of the formation of the Establishment it was severely tested in what has become known as the Great Fire of Edinburgh.
 Braidwood went on to lead what became the London Fire Brigade in 1833, and the Edinburgh Fire Establishment eventually became part of the Lothian and Borders Fire and Rescue Service.
 More recently that itself became part of the Scottish Fire and Rescue Service.